 - A. Contractor shall ensure that all staff providing services under this Agreement complete mandatory trainings, including through attendance at County-sponsored training sessions as available.
-The following trainings must be completed at hire and annually thereafter: - 1.
-HIPAA Privacy and Security;
+The following trainings must be completed at hire and annually thereafter:

+- 1. HIPAA Privacy and Security;

 - 2. Consumer and Family Culture;

-- 3. Code of Conduct;

-- 4. Cultural Competency;

-- 5. Clinician's Gateway;

-- 6. County Management Information System (MIS), including the California Outcomes Measurement System (CalOMS) Treatment, for service staff who enter data into the system; and

-- 7. Applicable evidence-based treatment models and programs as agreed between Contractor and County in writing.
+- 3. Behavioral Wellness Code of Conduct; - 4.
+Cultural Competency; - 5.
+County Management Information System (MIS), including the California Outcomes Measurement System (CalOMS) Treatment, for service staff who enter data into the system; and - 6.
+Applicable evidence-based treatment models and programs as agreed between Contractor and County in writing. - B. Training Requirements for Mental Health Staff who provide direct service/document in Clinician's Gateway.